yufree/yufree.cn/content/en-about.md

 title: About Me
 slug: "en/about"
 ---
-Hi, My name is YU Miao and I am currently a Postdoctoral Fellow in [Prof. Pawliszyn's group](https://uwaterloo.ca/pawliszyn-group/)).
+Hi, My name is YU Miao and I am currently a Postdoctoral Fellow in [Icahn School of Medicine at Mount Sinai](https://icahn.mssm.edu/about/departments/environmental-public-health).

 My major is Environmental Science so I am a dabbler in many science topics.
 I have board interests such as cook, photograph, programming... but they are just hobbies, not special talents.
 So you know I am a dabbler in life, too.